 ALEXANDER PAN is a second year student at Center for International Science and Technology Policy.
 Alex has worked for a variety of international development NGOs in China, India and Uganda and completed an internship at the White House Office of Science and Technology Policy we he contributed to research on energy and environmental policy as well as OSTPs global development portfolio.
 Currently he works as a Program Coordinator for the Aspen Network of Development Entrepreneurs where he works to propel entrepreneurship and innovation in emerging markets.
 Alex's studies focus around the intersection of innovation, entrepreneurship and development economics.
 Alex graduated from Colby College in 2011 with a double major in International Studies and East Asian Studies and is originally from the San Francisco Bay Area.

-DAVID PARKES is a first year Master's student in the International Science and Technology Policy program.
+DAVID PARKES is a second year Master's student in the International Science and Technology Policy program.
 He currently serves as a Research Assistant with the British Embassy's Science and Innovation team, which supports US-UK cooperation across the full range of S&T policy issues.
 Previously, he held internships at the U.S. Department of State's public diplomacy communications bureau, and CRDF Global, a nonprofit that promotes international science collaboration.
 David graduated from the University of Dayton in 2012 with a B.A. in International Studies and French with minors in Business and Geology.

-TRENT SCHINDLERis a first-year student at the Space Policy Institute.
+TRENT SCHINDLER is asecond year student at the Space Policy Institute.
 Trent graduated with a B.S. in Physics in 1995 from the University of Alabama at Birmingham, where he performed research in the area of high-pressure physics.
 He went on to receive an M.S. in Meteorology from Penn State University in 2000, with an interdisciplinary concentration in the fields of planetary atmospheres, exoplanets, and astrobiology.
 Since graduation Trent has worked in the area of scientific animation and visualization.
 His work has appeared widely in print, broadcast, and Web media, including among others Nature, PBS NOVA, Scientific American, and CNN.
 Trent is currently a member of the Scientific Visualization Studio at NASA's Goddard Space Flight Center, where he creates visualizations based on remote-sensing datasets from Earth science missions.

 JORDAN SOTUDEH is a first year student at the Space Policy Institute.
 He studied at La Sorbonne and New York University, where he received a B.A. in International Relations (Honors), Anthropology, French, a minor in Creative Writing and a certificate in Political Economy (Honors), graduating magna cum laude in 2012.
 His thesis paper, published in Inquiry, uses statistical analyses to test the effects of the Internet on antigovernment demonstrations around the globe.
 Jordan has worked with CyberDissidents.org, iSpaces cloud computing, MaisonRouge artists in Paris, Belize Valley Archaeological Reconnaisance, LitWorld grass-roots education, IMUNA, and currently serves as Staff Assistant at the Space Policy Institute.

-GARDNER SWAN is a first year student in the ISTP program focusing on disruptive technology.
+GARDNER SWAN is a second year student in the ISTP program focusing on disruptive technology.
 He is currently a Patent Examiner in the area of semiconductor devices at USPTO.
 He previously was an intern with the Democratic staff of the House of Representatives Committee on Science, Space, and Technology, focusing on issues related to STEM education and Open Access.
 Gardner earned his B.A. ('00) in Politics and East Asian Studies from Oberlin College and his B.S ('09) and M.S. ('11) in Physics from the University of Maryland.
 His Master's research was in the area of spin polarized currents in silicon.